mulesoft-consulting/githubactions-api-template-mule4/README.md

       - json-logger
       - common-error-handler
   - **CI/CD**
-      - Jenkinsfile: a generic premade pipeline.
-Instructions to building the jenkins server are located in `ci-cd_setup.md` file.
+      - github workflow: a generic premade pipeline.
+The pipeline uses a number of secrets that should be setup in github.
+Checkout the Secrets section below.

 ### INSTANTIATE